Stopping in Sandnessjøen for Christmas Eve Celebrations:

 |Day 10: Bodø – Ørnes – Nesna – Sandnessjøen.
 After leaving Ørnes, the voyage continues through exciting and colourful waters, sailing through narrow straits bordered by lush farmland along the shores of Helgeland.
 Nearly every peak of the towering mountains in the background is associated with a local legend.Crossing the Arctic Circle you will arrive in Sandnessjoen at 12:15 pm, the ancient seat of a Viking Chieftain.
 Here the ship will dock to celebrate Christmas.
 Today, there will be church services in ports where arrival and departure time permits it.Tonight, Christmas evening is celebrated on board according to Norwegian traditions.
 Everyone on board will celebrate together with a lovely Christmas buffet, Christmas carols and the opening of presents.
 Santa Claus will also pay us a visit!
 Coffee and Cake buffet in the bar.(B, L, D)|

-01:30 – We call into Bodø and the ship docks here till 04:00.
+01:30 – We called into Bodø and the ship was docked here till 04:00.
 I’m not sure why the long stop here.
-It would have been nice if it weren’t night time.09:15 – We cross the Arctic Circle again and on the starboard side is the island of Vikingen and the globe marking the Arctic Circle.
-This time Tony gets a shot of the globe.
+It would have been nice if it weren’t night time.

-12:00 – We arrive in Sandnessjøen and here we stop for the night.
+12:00 – We arrived in Sandnessjøen and here we stopped for the night.
 Sandnessjøen is the centre of trade and the service industry for the Ytre Helgeland region.
 Following the pier to the right, the main street is just 2-3 minutes walk from the ship.

-Lunch today is from 12:00 – 14:30 and many locals come on board to have lunch or coffee and cakes.
+Lunch today was from 12:00 – 14:30 and many locals came on board to have lunch or coffee and cakes.

-13:30 – Passengers wishing to attend church service leave for Sandnessjøen Kirke.
+13:30 – Passengers wishing to attend church service left for Sandnessjøen Kirke.
 The Christmas service starts at 14:00.

-18:00 - Many locals come on board for dinner and they look like business people.
+18:00 – Many locals came on board for dinner and they looked like business people.
 Everyone’s well dressed for the dinner.
-The evening begins quite formally with the Tour Director conducting the formalities.
-Speeches are made by various individuals, presumably town dignitaries.
-A priest says prayers and then the meal begins.
-The whole ceremony is conducted in Norwegian.
+The evening began quite formally with the Tour Director conducting the formalities.
+Speeches were made by various individuals, presumably town dignitaries.
+A priest said prayers and then the meal began.
+The whole ceremony was conducted in Norwegian.

-22:00 – It’s time to walk around the Christmas tree – Eskild the Tour Director gets everyone to form three circles around the tree, with each circle going in opposite direction.
-We thought it would be chaotic, but the Norwegians know what they’re doing and the Christmas tree walk works out well.
-By this time some of the visitors are beginning to leave.
+22:00 – Time to walk around the Christmas tree – Eskild the Tour Director got everyone to form three circles around the tree, with each circle going in opposite direction.
+We thought it would be chaotic, but the Norwegians knew what they were doing and the Christmas tree walk worked out well.
+By this time some of the visitors were beginning to leave.
 All in all, it was a great opportunity for us to enjoy traditional Norwegian Christmas celebrations on this Hurtigruten cruise.